-The Season 6 premiere of The Walking Dead is just a few weeks away, and that got me thinking: What if there was a real zombie apocalypse right here in Utah?
-I know that the odds are pretty slim.
+What if there was a real zombie apocalypse right here in Utah?
+We know that the odds are pretty slim.
 Well, probably impossible.
-But, for the record, I’m not the only one who is entertained by thinking of survival skills and zombies.
+But, for the record, we’re not the only one who is entertained by thinking of survival skills and zombies.
 A team of researchers at Cornell actually spent time and effort coming up with a zombie apocalypse model.
-I’m not kidding — you can read all about it in this
+No kidding — you can read all about it in this

 Washington Post article.

-So, purely for fun, I give you the 10 best places to hide if Utah suffers from an outbreak of bloodthirsty zombies.
+So, purely for fun, we give you the 10 best places to hide if Utah suffers from an outbreak of bloodthirsty zombies.

 If you’re Mormon, head immediately to your local temple.
 Everyone knows that only members in good standing with a current recommend can get into the temples.
 Zombies won’t be capable of remembering to dig out their recommend to present at the door, so you’ll be pretty safe inside.
 If you’re Mormon but you don’t have a current recommend, you’re gonna have to take your chances with the rest of us.
 Shoulda thought about that when you decided that Sunday football was better than Sacrament Meeting, huh?